Category — Addiction & Recovery

 - We must stand together as a community and support our brothers and sisters who are struggling with addiction (or whatever you want to want to call it) after WLS.

 - We must bring a united message of hope — not judgment or condemnation — to those who would confide in us about their private battles with food, alcohol, drugs, shopping, etc..

 - We must not fear the truth, for those who follow in our footsteps will demand better of us.

 I am on the front lines…ready to do what it takes to shine a light upon the dark secret that is not-so-silently killing people in our community.
 I hope you will join me.

-I will keep you posted on my friend’s condition, and update you on the feedback we get at ASMBS.
+I will keep you posted on my friend’s condition.
 In the meantime, thanks for your support and prayers.
 We ALL need and appreciate them.

 RECOVERY FROM OBESITY: Learn About the 12-Steps